jchen1ca/walnut/image_augmentation.md

   <div class="figcaption">

+<a name='pros'></a>
+## Image Data Augmentation Pros and cons
+There are advantages and disadvantages of Data augmentation for improving deep learning in image classification problem.\
+**Pros:**
+-	Induce invariance and regularization, reduce model complexity.
+-	Improve generalization.
+-	Improve robustness, reduce overfitting.
+-	Make a CNN model to be invariant to translation, viewpoint, size or illumination. [[Yi Xu, et al, 2021]](https://openreview.net/forum?id=p84tly8c4zf)
+-	Artificially increase training and testing dataset even you have a small dataset

+**Cons:**
+-	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
+-	Too much image augmentation can lead to decreased accuracy in training and validation.
+-	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one. [[Yi Xu, et al, 2020]]( https://arxiv.org/pdf/2010.01267.pdf)

+<a name='guidelines'></a>
+## Image Data Augmentation Guidelines
+-	If error anaylsis shows the model not doing well due to lack of data
+-	Or due to imbalance of data, while add more augmentation generated data can help.
+-	Data augmentation shall increase in information and a better basis
+-	Can focus on the feature and generalize it. [[Asifullah Khan, et al, 2020]](https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf)
+-	The augmented image needs to be semantically consistent, i.e. you still can tell it is a cat.
+-	Avoid data basis which lead to divergence

 <a name='applicable'></a>
 ## Situations that Data Augmentation is  not Applicable
 Not every image data augmentation method can be used for any applications.
 We need to consider the infomation that the data augmentation added.
 Sometimes a data augmentation method can mess up the dataset.
 For example, in numerical OCR model training, we can’t use vertical flipping, because “6” becomes to "9" after vertical flipping.